Thrift, Consignment & Upcycling

-We have many great opportunities in Strathcona County & Fort Saskatchewan to get free stuff and pay it foward by donating the same!
-Sadly, some individuals still take advantage of people's generousity, but our regional upcycling community is pretty awesome and is somewhat self-policing.
-There are remarkably few incidents, other than the occassional and terribly rude "no-show" for pick-up.
+We have many great opportunities in Strathcona County & Fort Saskatchewan to get free stuff and pay it forward by donating the same!
+Sadly, some individuals still take advantage of people's generosity, but our regional up-cycling community is awesome and somewhat self-policing.
+There are remarkably few incidents, other than the occasional and terribly rude "no-show" for pick-up.

 Officially launched in 2017, this group provides gently used furniture & household items to help furnish homes for those in need.
 Anyone that lives in or is relocating to Fort Saskatchewan who is fleeing domestic abuse, transitioning out of homelessness, is a newcomer to Canada and/or escaping fire or flood can get assistance from this group.
 They are a virtual furniture bank that uses Facebook as their main information portal and they encourage you to contact them there.
 They try to keep at least one 2 bedroom apartment full of goods ready for any emergency housing situations.

 - Fort Saskatchewan Freebies

 Old blankets & stuffed animals can be really difficult for donation centres, no matter how clean we think our homes are.
 Animal rescues are always looking for these things & your donation could mean a lot to a terrified dog or cat coming into a rescue centre from an abusive or neglectful situation.
 Here are links to some spots we know about...